WHAT PEOPLE ARE SAYING

 Bring it all together through an in-depth look at patient case studies from the perspective of history, assessment, functional tests, nutritional and supplement interventions, along with amazing patient outcomes.

-This module connects all the information learned throughout this course, so you can take it to your clinic, integrate it seamlessly into your practice, and improve
+This week connects all the information learned throughout this course, so you can take it to your clinic, integrate it seamlessly into your practice, and improve

 your patients’ quality of life.